wez/EleDo/README.md

-# de-elevate your process
+# (de-)elevate your process

-This crate helps to reduce the privilege level of the calling code on Windows systems.
+This crate helps to reduce or increase the privilege level of the calling code on Windows systems.

 The target audience is owners of stateful tools or services that humans interact with on the local system and where those tools/service are intended generally